Azure/Industrial-IoT/docs/dev-guides/hoto-release-helm-chart.md

     * [Create a Helm Chart Package](#create-a-helm-chart-package)
     * [Publish to `https://azureiiot.blob.core.windows.net/helm` Repository](#publish-to-httpsazureiiotblobcorewindowsnethelm-repository)
     * [Publish to `https://microsoft.github.io/charts/repo` Repository](#publish-to-httpsmicrosoftgithubiochartsrepo-repository)

+This is a reference guide that lists the steps that should be performed to release a new version of `azure-industrial-iot` Helm chart.
+It talks specifically about releasing the chart for `2.8.0` version of Industrial IoT platform.
+The steps for other upcoming versions would be similar.

 A sample execution of those steps can be traced by following changes that were applied on top of `release/2.7.206` branch to create `helm/0.3.2` and then `helm/0.3.2_pub` branches.